-Welcome to the Central Library's Frank P. Zeidler Humanities Department, which contains reference materials on the humanities and social sciences, such as history, genealogy, law & political science, psychology, education, philosophy & religion, literature, and more.
+Welcome to the Central Library's Frank P. Zeidler Room, which contains reference materials on the humanities and social sciences, such as history, genealogy, law & political science, psychology, education, philosophy & religion, literature, and more.
 Additionally, the Humanities reference room is the gateway to several special collections.
 If you would like additional information on any of these collections, please visit or call (414) 286-3061.

 The Humanities collection includes many print and electronic resources to be used to search for one’s family’s history.
 For example, the library has partnered with the Milwaukee County Genealogical Society (MCGS) who has generously provided funding for the premiere online genealogy resource, Ancestry Library Edition.